robingta/NSAA-doc/source/judges/admin/rules-meeting/attandence.rst

 * Currently, no data is available in the table.

 * The page includes a feature labeled View ALL Transactions, which allows you to view all transactions, including those that have been previously deleted from the view.

+**➡️ Lookup Page Details:**

+* Select Lookup from the dropdown menu.

+.. thumbnail:: ../../../images/rules-meeting/lookup-14.png
+    :width: 200px

+* The Lookup page will be displayed.

+* The page includes a dropdown menu with the following options:

+    Officials & Judges, Select Sport

+.. thumbnail:: ../../../images/rules-meeting/lookup-page-15.png

+* The table on this page includes the following columns:

+    Name (Last, First), Began Watching, Finished Watching, Completed Verification/Payment, Invoice ID, Signature

+* You can sort the table by clicking on the following column headers:

+    Name (Last, First), Began Watching, Finished Watching, Completed Verification/Payment.

+.. thumbnail:: ../../../images/rules-meeting/sorting-options-16.png